 Just Starting Out?

-Building a successful practice requires a tremendous commitment of both time and financial resources, which can leave little of either to devote to the purchase and upkeep of a commercial property.
-For this reason, a new practice or a young practice which is still attempting to become established and profitable will find buying a commercial property to be a very uncertain choice.
+Building a successful business requires a tremendous commitment of both time and financial resources, which can leave little of either to devote to the purchase and upkeep of a commercial property.
+For this reason, a new business or a young business, still attempting to become established and profitable will find buying a commercial property to be a very uncertain choice.

 The Flexibility of Leasing Options